French election 2017: Who are the candidates?

 Francois Fillon, The Republicans

-Mr Fillon studied law and has a Welsh wife, Penelope Clarke, whom he married in 1980 in Llanover, near Abergavenny.
+Mr Fillon studied law and married his Welsh wife, Penelope Clarke, in 1980 in Llanover, near Abergavenny.
 They have five children and their home is a 12th-Century manor house near Le Mans in western France.

 Marine Le Pen, National Front (FN)